neondatabase/website/content/docs/community/contribution-guide.md

 Field | Explanation
 ----- | ---
-subtitle |  A secondary title or description that appears on the page, under the main title. enableTableOfContents | A boolean flag (i.e., true or false) that tells the static site generator whether or not to generate a a right-hand table of contents for the page. redirectFrom | A list of directory paths that should redirect to this file.
+subtitle |  A secondary title or description that appears on the page, under the main title. enableTableOfContents | A boolean flag (i.e., true or false) that tells the static site generator whether or not to generate a a right-hand table of contents for the page.
+We recommend adding this option if your page has more than a few sections. redirectFrom | A list of directory paths that should redirect to this file.
 This is useful if the page has moved and you want old URLs to continue working.

 Example: